BrunoRochaDev/Vouch-Reputation-System/README.md

 Imagem da árvore aqui

 The next step is to traverse every path in the tree starting from the observer node to attribute influence to nodes.
-At every visit during the traversal we keep track of two things - the distance from the observer node and the current polarity of the branch, which combined are called what's callend an influence.
+At every visit during the traversal, we keep track of two things - the distance from the observer node and the current polarity of the branch, which combined are called what's called an influence.

-The notation used to express an influence on node is a plus or minus sign (representing polarity) followed by a integer (representing the distance). e.g. +0, -1, -5.
+The notation used to express an influence on node is a plus or minus sign (representing polarity) followed by an integer (representing the distance). e.g. +0, -1, -5.

 To illustrate, let's analyze the influences on each node of this particular branch of the tree.